andykuszyk/local-elk/README.md

 ```

 > In this example, the field `YOUR_NUMERIC_FIELD` in your JSON log message has been converted to an integer by Logstash.

+## More information
+A more detailed explanation of this repo's content can be found in its corresponding blog post, [here](http://andykuszyk.github.io/2019-07-03-local-elk.html).